the-cirqit-editor/cirqit-openAPI/README.md

 Find more information In the example/client-credentials-flow directory.
 :link: [client-credentials-flow](./example/client-credentials-flow)

+### iFrame example
+It is possible to use the cirQit API in an iFrame.
+The example shows how to use the API in an iFrame.
+Note that you will need to contact us to allow your domain to be used in an iFrame.
+For the example page, we have allowed the domain `https://the-cirqit-editor.github.io` in the cirQit backend.
+If you try without registering your URL, you will get a "https://app.cirqit.cloud refused to connect."

 ## Bruno
 Bruno is a REST client to test the API.
 In the bruno directory, you can find a collection of all the API calls.